 Food markets are what dreams are made of.
 The Hazel Food Market is at the top of our list of cool markets to check out in Pretoria.
 We’re talking gourmet sandwiches and craft beer made with attention to detail.
 Patrons can expect the spiciest North Indian food, pancakes for days and even a paella stand.
-There’s a sand art section for the kids, booze stalls for the adults and ample space for everyone.
+There’s a sand art section for the kids, drink stalls for the adults and ample space for everyone.
 Don’t forget to suss out the arts, crafts and culture elements of the market too!
 Also, they have relocated and will be hosting their grand re-opening on 07 November 2020 from 08:00 to 14:00!

 While most people are still sleeping on a Saturday morning, the Pretoria Boeremark is already a bustle of activity.
 This is where exhibitors set up their stalls and fill them up with fresh vegetables, fruits, meat, pastries and beautiful craft items.
 After shopping, it’s time to visit coffee bars to pick and choose your favourite treats and concoctions.
 Grab a pancake, a dairy casserole or porridge and kaiings and relax a while.
 All in all, the Pretoria Boeremark is a market by the people for the people.

 By far one of the coolest markets in Pretoria, the Cowhouse Market is set down a long, dusty road inside a, you guessed it, cow house.
 This massive market has something for everyone – from thrift store clothes to vetkoek and mince.
-With live music and over 42 stalls, the owners have made sure to have a wide variety of food, drink, entertainment and craft stalls available.
-The Cowhouse gives back to the community by donating a percentage of their bottled water profit to Club 21 School and great effort has been taken to recycle water used during their festive duck race in order to create a sustainable and conscious event.
+With live music and lots of various stalls to explore, the owners have made sure to have a wide variety of food, drink, entertainment and craft goodies available.
+Be sure to stop by and enjoy the atmosphere on Saturdays and Sundays.
+Visit their Facebook page to keep up to date with the latest markets and news.

 Busstop7 Open Air Market